-Dividends to unitholders are declared according to the explanatory memorandum.
-Distribution to unitholders is recognised in the statement of changes in unitholders' funds.
+Dividend to unit holders is declared according to the explanatory memorandum.
+Distribution to unitholders is recognised in the statement of changes in unitholder's funds.
 Income not distributed is included in net assets attributable to unitholders.

-2.3.4 Increase/decrease in net assets attributable to unitholders
+2.2.4 Increase/decrease in net assets attributable to unitholders